divyamamgai/skope/article/README.md

-# Coding with sight skope
+# Coding with Sight Skope

 (scope is written as skope purposefully :P)